Skip to Content

 As I prepare my menu plan, I jot down all the items I need not just for the recipes, but for drinks, paper goods, decorations, etc. I try to organize the list by the different stores I will need to go to, as I find this helps me to remember everything I need.

-If I am preparing an ethnic meal I make my lists even earlier to allow for a trip to the specialty food store.
+If I am preparing a meal that requires special ingredients I make my lists even earlier to allow for a trip to the specialty food store.

-With Dinner A, a last minute trip to the store for a forgotten ingredient put me critically behind schedule.
+I didn’t do this with Dinner A and a last minute trip to the store for a forgotten ingredient put me critically behind schedule.

 5. Have a schedule

-The day before, I declutter all entertaining areas (which is often most of the work).
-I set the tables and arrange all serving plates and spoons.
+The day before, I de-clutter all entertaining areas (which is often most of the work) and I set the tables and arrange all serving plates and spoons.
 This act itself makes me feel so much less stressed about the rest of the preparations!

-With small children I usually serve them first so parents can help.
-Now with teenage boys, I have the adults go first to ensure there is enough food!
+Bonus tip: With small children I usually serve them first so parents can help.
+Now that I have teenage boys, though, I have the adults go first to ensure there is enough food!

 6. Enlist help

-I find that if I tell my family in advance of an event and their roles, I am more likely to get their help.
-Critical tasks are the upfront decluttering and the door greeting when guests arrive.
-This also helps (I hope!) groom my kids to be gracious hosts.
+In terms of my family, I find that if I tell my family in advance of an event and their roles, I am more likely to get their help.
+I usually enlist them to help with pre-party clean up, table setting, and greeting guests at the door when they arrive.
+This helps me to stay on track and also, I hope, grooms my kids to be gracious hosts.

 While the above may seem like a lot of work, it honestly saves time and stress overall (similar to the wise investment of making a weekly plan for your family dinners).
 Best of all, you get to enjoy the evening as much as your guests.